Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Modeling and Characterization

 \subsection{Finger Modeling}

 To model the relationship between tendon excursion, tendon tension, and joint angles of the two underactuated joints, the minimum potential energy principle was applied, consistent with previous approaches in~\cite{zhang_dexterity_2020, odhner_compliant_2014}.
 Friction was neglected, and quasi-static movement was assumed.
+Table~\ref{tab:nomenclature} lists the symbols used in the finger modeling process.
 The system’s total energy $E_{\mathrm{Total}}$ comprises the elastic energy $E_{\mathrm{e}}$ from the SEA spring and the extension torsional springs, along with gravitational energy $E_{\mathrm{g}}$, as expressed in \eqref{eq:energy_elastic}, \eqref{eq:energy_gravity}, \eqref{eq:energy_total}.